University of Arkansas: Notable landmarks

-The lawn at Old Main serves as an arboretum, with many of the trees native to the state of Arkansas found on the lawn.
-Sitting at the edge of the lawn is Spoofer's Stone, a place for couples to meet and pass notes.
-Students play soccer, cricket and touch football on the lawn's open green.
+Old Main contains classrooms, the restored Giffels Auditorium, as well as the administrative offices of the J. William Fulbright College of Arts and Sciences.
+The lawn at Old Main serves as an arboretum.

 Beginning with the class of 1876, the names of students at University of Arkansas are inscribed in "Senior Walk" and wind across campus for more than four miles.
-The sidewalk is one of a kind nationally.
-More recently, the names of all the recipients of honorary degrees were also added, including such notables as J. Edgar Hoover, Queen Noor, President Bill Clinton, and former Secretary of State Hillary Clinton.
+More recently, the names of all the recipients of honorary degrees were added, including J. Edgar Hoover, Queen Noor, President Bill Clinton, and Hillary Clinton.

-One of the more unusual structures at Arkansas is the Chi Omega Greek Theatre, a gift to the school by the sorority's national headquarters.
-It marked the first time in the history of Greek letter social organizations that a national sorority had presented a memorial of its foundation to the institution where it was founded.
-Chi Omega was organized on April 5, 1895, at the University of Arkansas and is the mother (Psi) chapter of the national organization.
-The theater has been used for commencements, convocations, concerts, dramas and pep rallies.
-The largest crowd ever assembled there – upwards of 6,000, according to professor Walter J. Lemke – was for a concert by the Army Air Corps Band during World War II.
+One unusual structure at Arkansas is the Chi Omega Greek Theatre, a gift to the school by the sorority's national headquarters.
+It marked the first time a national sorority presented a memorial of its foundation to the institution where it was founded.
+Chi Omega was organized in 1895, at the University of Arkansas, and is the mother (Psi) chapter of the national organization.
+The largest crowd ever assembled in the theatre was for a concert by the Army Air Corps Band during World War II.
 From 1934 to 1991, the space under the stage was used for a rifle range by the Army ROTC.